-The College has an open enrolment policy and embraces students outside of the Coptic Orthodox tradition.
+The College has an enrolment policy that embraces students outside of the Coptic Orthodox tradition but within the Christian ethos.
 Although many of our students travel from a wide range of areas around Sydney, we are also keen to fulfil the need in the local area for a private Christian College.